GMOD/Apollo/docs/Quick_start_guide.md

 WebApollo instance from scratch.

 ## Checklist

-This guide will be doing the following steps
+This guide will cover the following steps:

+ - Downloading Web Apollo
- - Installing system and perl prerequisites
+ - Installing system pre-requisites
+ - Using `apollo deploy` to setup environment + perl pre-requisites
  - Setting up a postgres user and database
- - Downloading WebApollo from github
- - Running the WebApollo build script
- - Creating a new data directory for the JBrowse data
+ - Running JBrowse scripts to load data
- - Creating a new data directory for the WebApollo annotations
- - Configuring WebApollo using the config.properties file
+ - Configuring Web Apollo with the config.properties file
+ - Running a temporary server using `apollo run`

 #### Setup environment

 First set some environmental variables.
-These represent the postgres user/pass, the login user/pass, the database storing the login info.
-We also specify the organism name and say where we want our JBrowse data directory and WebApollo annotations.
+These are simply used for the proceeding steps and don't require anything to be already setup.

     export PGUSER=web_apollo_users_admin
     export PGPASSWORD=password